ofri84/slack-bot/README.md

 1. create .env file on ./node-bot

-2. create slack-bot-app (classic app) on Slack and obtain a token for the bot. assing this token to BOT_TOKEN in your .env file
+2. create slack-bot-app (classic app) on Slack and obtain a token for the bot. assign this token to BOT_TOKEN in your .env file

 3. your bot name should be the same as BOT_NAME field in docker-compose.yml